Muon Beam Dump Experiments probe five-dimensional nature of $U(1)_{L_{\mu}-L_{\tau}}$

 An appreciable improvement in sensitivity is noted with the addition of KK modes.
 For example, increasing \(n_{\text{KKmax}}\) from one to {five} significantly enhances the exclusion reach for both NA$64_{\mu}$ and M$^3$.
 Note that we have established that truncating the KK tower at \(n_{\text{KKmax}} = 5\) provides a sufficiently precise and convergent approximation {for our purpose, to use the accuracy of the log-log plot to ascertain the current global status and future projections of the parameter space.
-You can find some experimental circumstances in NA$64_{\mu}$, M$^3$; Refer to Figs.~\ref{fig:convergencePlot} and \ref{fig:Diffyt} in the Appendix~\ref{sec:Additional-Plots}.
+You can find some experimental circumstances in NA$64_{\mu}$, M$^3$ in Figs.~\ref{fig:convergencePlot} and \ref{fig:Diffyt} in the Appendix~\ref{sec:Additional-Plots}.
 Furthermore, please refer to Appendix~\ref{sec:for-nmax-choice} regarding the accuracy of the adopted $n_\text{KKmax}=5$.}

 We will briefly summarise the information obtained from the latest results on muon $(g-2)$.
 As a sensational announcement, the long-standing anomaly between the SM prediction and the experimental results was resolved as $a_\mu^\tx{exp} - a_\mu^\tx{SM} = 38(63) \times 10^{-11}$, which is consistent within $\sim \!
 0.6\,\sigma$~\cite{Aliberti:2025beg}.
 Currently, this experimental value can be used to exclude specific areas of new physics coupled with muons.
 As shown in Fig.~\ref{fig:yzero_epsilon-zero}, it is notable that the constraint on our scenario is comparable to the current experimental constraint from NA64${}_\mu$.
 Note that we used the formula for evaluating KK gauge boson contributions to the muon $(g-2)$ available in Section~2.4 of~\cite{Chakraborty:2024xxc}.